leishida/Um-Classification/README.md

 You can run an example code of U^m-SSC method on MNIST dataset and spcify the number of U sets.

 `python experiment.py --dataset mnist --sets 20`

+The output will be in the folder ./output_SSC/mnist/m, where m is the number of set of this run.